 As CEO & Founder of the startup Ananda Devices, Margaret works with advanced technologies for drug development.
 Using her 8 years of research from McGill University, Margaret created Ananda Devices and heads a team whose expertise in stem cells, microfluidics and nanotechnology has produced a micro device for growing human mini-brains, mini-spinal-cords and innervated tissues to form a Human Organ-on-a-Chip Platform (HOCP).
-Margaret was also nominated for the 2019 Cartier Women's Initiative Awards.

 10. Sarah Jenna, Co-founder and CEO, My Intelligent Machines

 Sarah is Co-Founder & CEO of My Intelligent Machines and obtained her PhD in cell biology and microbiology at University Aix-Marseille in France, 1988.
 As the Co-Founder and CEO of MIMs Inc, she translates the expertise to provide MIMs with the state-of-the-art integrative genomics abilities and attention to specific needs of biologist users.
 MIMs Inc's mission is to help life-science companies use their big data and AI to maximize food and drug production.